ClearURLs/Addon/README.md

 You can choose between two options to contribute.
 You can create a merge request, or you can use the POEditor to translate ClearURLs.

-*Hint*: The description field in the translation files are only an information for what the translation is used.
-It is not necessary to translate the description field; in the most cases it is empty.
+*Hint: The description field in the translation files are only an information for what the translation is used.
+It is not necessary to translate the description field; in the most cases it is empty.*

 #### Merge request
 If you want to create a merge request, you must open the path [`_locales/en/messages.json`](https://github.com/KevinRoebert/ClearUrls/blob/master/_locales/en/messages.json) in the ClearURLs repo